alexholmes/hiped2/README.md

 $ mvn package
 ```

 The JAR's and tarball will be under the `target` directory.
+Now you can follow the instructions in the
+"Tarball" section above to explode the tarball and run an example.

 ## What's next?